harman-1405/harman-1405/README.md

 Welcome to my corner of GitHub! ✨

-- 🎓 Currently a [your year] B.Tech student at IGDTUW, Delhi
+- 🎓 Penultimate year B.Tech. student in Electronics and Communication Engineering with a specialization in Artificial Intelligence at IGDTUW, Delhi.
-- 🔍 Interested in Data Structures and Algorithms, MERN Stack Web Development
+- 🔍 Love solving problems with DSA | Building cool stuff using the MERN stack
 - 🌱 Always learning and growing
 - 💬 Let's connect and collaborate!